 For some, those self doubts may come after a series of twists and turns in our career.
 Or maybe after a failure or two.
 For others, the questions rise up as retirement stares us in the eyes.

 Have we done enough?
-Have we really made a difference?
-And most important of all, are we proud of the life we’ve lived and the things we dedicated our time and energy to?
+Have we made a real difference?
+And most important of all, are we proud of the life we’ve lived and those things we dedicated our time and energy to?

 How do we begin to impress our real selves?